tcintern-033/RAG-Chatbot/README.md

-# RAG Retrieval-Augmented Generation Chatbot
+# Chatbot with RAG Pipeline

 ## Description